Chapter 5 : Misattribution

 “What was that about?”
 Al asks me.
 His and Clinton’s faces are wrought with equivalent confusion.

 “I played with his hormones.”
-My grin is wrought with unconstrained mischief.
+My grin is wrought with unconstrained glee.

 Clinton and Al urge me to explain myself more explicitly as we walk towards the stables where Darwin lives.